PratikThoughts/home-test-api/README.md

     ```

 ## 📥 Clone the Repository
-1. Create folder with 'KarateTest' this name in C drive
+1. Create a folder with  this name 'KarateTest' in C drive.
-2. Clone repo using below command
+2. Clone the git repo using below command.

 	```
 	git clone https://github.com/PratikThoughts/home-test-api.git